Clockwork: History

 The king stared at the figure in astonishment.
 It walked with rapid strides, moving its head up and down, so that anyone would have taken it for a live human being.
 The artificer touched its chin, and it began singing, perfectly in tune.
 He touched its hand, and it began posturing, keeping perfect time...As the performance was drawing to an end, the robot winked its eye and made advances to the ladies in attendance, whereupon the king became incensed and would have had Yen Shih [Yan Shi] executed on the spot had not the latter, in mortal fear, instantly taken the robot to pieces to let him see what it really was.
 And, indeed, it turned out to be only a construction of leather, wood, glue and lacquer, variously coloured white, black, red and blue.
 Examining it closely, the king found all the internal organs complete—liver, gall, heart, lungs, spleen, kidneys, stomach and intestines; and over these again, muscles, bones and limbs with their joints, skin, teeth and hair, all of them artificial...The king tried the effect of taking away the heart, and found that the mouth could no longer speak; he took away the liver and the eyes could no longer see; he took away the kidneys and the legs lost their power of locomotion.
 The king was delighted.

 Other notable examples include Archytas's dove, mentioned by Aulus Gellius.
 Similar Chinese accounts of flying automata are written of the 5th century BC Mohist philosopher Mozi and his contemporary Lu Ban, who made artificial wooden birds (ma yuan) that could successfully fly, according to the Han Fei Zi and other texts.

+At some point, this level of sophistication in clockwork technology was lost or forgotten in Europe, and only returned when brought from the Islamic world after the Crusades, along with other knowledge leading to the Renaissance.
 By the 11th century, clockwork was used for both timepieces and to track astronomical events, in Europe.
 The clocks did not keep time very accurately by modern standards, but the astronomical devices were carefully used to predict the positions of planets and other movement.
 The same timeline seems to apply in Europe, where mechanical escapements were used in clocks by that time.
+Clockwork finally recovered the equivalent of pre-Roman technological levels in the 14th century.

 Up to the 15th century, clockwork was driven by water, weights, or other roundabout, relatively primitive means, but in 1430 a clock was presented to Philip the Good, Duke of Burgundy, that was driven by a spring.
 This became a standard technology along with weight-driven movements.
 In the mid-16th century, Christiaan Huygens took an idea from Galileo Galilei and developed it into the first modern pendulum mechanism.
-However, whereas the spring or the weight provided the motive power, the pendulum merely controlled the rate of release of that power via some escape mechanism (an escapement) at a regulated rate.
+The spring or the weight provided the motive power, the pendulum controlled the rate of release of that power via some escape mechanism (an escapement) at a regulated rate.